nd0761/acc_gyro_visualization/README.md

 # Visualization of accelerometer and gyroscope
-Visualization of data gathered from phone
+Visualization of data gathered from android